CARE ACT 2014

 In these circumstances, it may not be appropriate for the person to go through a full review and revision of the plan.
 The local authority should respond to these ‘light touch’ requests in a proportionate and reasonable way.

-Where a revision is necessary, assessment and care planning processes as detailed in Assessment and Care and Support Planning should be followed as appropriate and proportionate to the person’s situation.
-Where a plan is for a person with mental health problems, this chapter should be read in conjunction with Mental Capacity.
+Where a revision is necessary, assessment and care planning processes as detailed in the chapters on Assessment and Care and Support Planning should be followed as appropriate and proportionate to the person’s situation.
+Where a plan is for a person with mental health problems, this chapter should be read in conjunction with the Mental Capacity chapter.

 2. Keeping Plans under General Review